 If the postage stamp test, however, reveals the absence of a nocturnal erection, there is very good indication of chronic impotence of a psychological or physical nature is still a possibility.

-At-Home Simple Neurological Test
+At-Home Simple Neurological Test for ED

 Three simple tests can be performed at home, by yourself or with a partner, which provide clues to the functioning of the neurological system of the penis and pelvic area.
 The first, known as the cremasteric reflex test, measures the adequacy of the neural connections to the pelvic area.
 To perform this test, lie on your back, then either you or your partner should make a light quick stroke with a blunt pointed object across several inches of the inner side of your upper thigh.
 The normal response is a quick upward movement of the testicle on the same side of the body where the stroke was made the lack of such movement on either side of the body indicates the possibility of a neurological problem in the spinal column or brain.
 Professional investigation is recommended both for the treatment of impotence as well as for general health.